GLACIS·EU AI Act series·EU AI Act vs HIPAA·Updated April 2026

 Strategic advantage: Organizations that build unified compliance frameworks position themselves for faster market entry in both jurisdictions, reduced audit burden, and more efficient ongoing governance.
 The investment in unified infrastructure pays dividends across all regulated markets.

-GLACIS provides continuous attestation infrastructure that generates cryptographic evidence your AI controls execute correctly.
+GLACIS provides continuous attestation infrastructure that generates cryptographic evidence AI controls execute correctly.
 This evidence maps to requirements from both HIPAA and the EU AI Act.

 HIPAA Evidence